sparkflows/sparkflows-docs/docs/operations/update-path_h2db.rst

 You can Update database path using below :

-Open ''db.properties` file available inside ''fire-x-y.z/conf'' directory and update ''spring.datasource.url'' path you want to.
+Open ''db.properties'' file available inside ''fire-x-y.z/conf'' directory and update ''spring.datasource.url'' path you want to.

 ::